MFS - Minor Field Studies

 This is how to apply for an MFS scholarship

-The application call for the spring semester 2025 is open between 21 October and 18 November.
-Decisions on scholarships will be announced no later than 2 December.
+The application call for the fall semester 2025 is open between 5 May and 5 June.
+Decisions on scholarships will be announced no later than 4 July.
 The decision cannot be appealed.

 For your application to be processed it must be complete and contain:

-2. A description of the project: your choice of country: note that an MFS scholarship is not granted for going to a country that the Ministry for Foreign Affairs (UD) advises against.
-See links above.
-A time plan for the field work of at least eight weeks’ (56 days’) continuous stay in a country of residence.
-Arrangements for the work, method, accommodation, purpose, description of the subject, and also alternative arrangements for both the date of the trip but also for the method for the field study.
+- A description of the project including - choice of host country (note that an MFS scholarship is not granted for going to a country that the Ministry for Foreign Affairs, UD, advises against, see links above) - a time plan for the field work/study of at least eight weeks’ (56 days’) continuous stay in a host country - arrangements for the work, method, accommodation, purpose, description of the subject, and connection to one or more strategies for Swedish development cooperation for the host country.
+You should also specify which strategy or strategies the study/project relates to and describe how you believe it does so.
+Furthermore, alternative arrangements (back-up plan) for both the date of the trip but also for the method for the field study needs to be included.
 The alternative arrangements shall account for how you plan to deal with changes if/when they arise, both before and during the field study.

-3. A plan for the budget (including travel cost, part of the living expenses, any trips within the host country, vaccinations, any costs for equipment, printing of the thesis)
+- A plan for the budget including travel cost, part of living expenses, any trips within the host country, vaccinations, costs for equipment, printing of the thesis.

-5. Confirmation from supervisor at MDU that certifies the relevance and academic quality of the field study
+- Certificate from supervisor at MDU insuring the relevance and academic quality of the field study.

 Selection and decisions

-Each application is assessed on the basis of Sida's guidelines for the scholarship programme and concerns academic relevance, feasibility, connection to the global development goals, one of the government's seven thematic priorities for Swedish development cooperation, budget, language level, security situation in the country, and more.
+Each application is assessed on the basis of Sida's guidelines for the scholarship programme and concerns academic relevance, feasibility, connection to one or more strategies for Swedish development cooperation for the host country, budget, language level, security situation, and more.

 What happens if I am granted a scholarship?

-• You will receive a letter with practical information, an insurance contract and payment form.
-The insurance contract and payment form are to be signed and sent to the MFS executive officer.
-Only when both forms have been sent in can the grant be paid out.
+- You will receive a letter to your email with practical information, an insurance contract and payment form.
+The insurance contract and payment form are to be signed and sent to the MFS Executive Officer.
+Only when both forms have been submitted by you, will the grant be paid out.

-• Keep yourself updated on the travel recommendations of the Ministry for Foreign Affairs.
-External link.
+- Keep yourself updated on the travel recommendations of the Ministry for Foreign Affairs

 Final report and thesis

-• Write an thesisin English, equivalent to the C- or D-level and send a copy of it to the MFS executive officer.
+- Write a thesis/degree project in English, equivalent to Bachelor's or Master's level and send a copy of your work to the MFS Executive Officer.

-• Submit travel documents and a short travel report/diary about your experiences to the MFS executive officer.
+- Submit your travel documents and a short travel report/diary about your experiences to the MFS Executive Officer.

 Sida Alumni